pulumi/docs/content/resources/getting-started-with-ci-cd-aws-pulumi-github-actions/index.md

     # Description of the webinar.
     description: |
-        Develop and deploy a Serverless AI application using Cloudflare Workers and Pulumi.
-Throughout this workshop, you'll be guided in deploying cloud resources using a GitOps approach.
-Specifically, you'll utilize GitHub for version control and Pulumi as your Infrastructure as Code solution to manage your Cloudflare resources effectively.
+        In this workshop, you will become familiar with the core concepts needed to deploy cloud resources continuously.
+You'll define Infrastructure as Code (IaC), and configure Pulumi GitHub Actions to deploy AWS resources after a commit and merge.

     learn:
-        - Build a Serverless AI app with Cloudflare Workers
-        - Develop Infrastructure as Code with Pulumi in TypeScript
-        - Implement GitOps best practices
+        - The basics of the Pulumi programming model
+        - The key components of a continuous pipeline
+        - How to build your own infrastructure CI/CD pipeline
+        - Configuring the Pulumi GitHub Actions to deploy AWS resources

     # The webinar presenters
     presenters:
         - name: Diana Esteves
           role: Solutions Architect, Pulumi
           photo: /images/team/diana-esteves.jpg
-        - name: Confidence Okoghenun
-          role: Senior Developer Advocate, Cloudflare

     # case-sensitive
     tags:
         level: Beginner # Beginner, Intermediate, Advanced
-        topics: ["GitOps"]
+        topics: ["CI/CD", "GitHub Actions"]
-        languages: ["TypeScript"]
+        languages: []
-        clouds: ["Cloudflare"]
+        clouds: ["AWS"]

 # The right hand side form section.
 form:
     # HubSpot form id.
-    hubspot_form_id: 5da47c5a-c616-4266-b772-52b80c10c452
+    hubspot_form_id: 613b3a4c-ba2d-4beb-85ac-2068f8e66c60
-    salesforce_campaign_id: 701PQ00000DVW5lYAH
+    salesforce_campaign_id: 701PQ00000F0O07YAF
 ---